AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-68-PKI-&-Digital-Certificate.md

 ## Why It Matters
 From an attacker's side, PKI attacks target the chain of trust — a compromised CA can issue fraudulent certificates for any domain, making MitM attacks (day 01-03) against HTTPS sites possible.
 Certificate transparency logs (public records of all issued certificates) were introduced specifically to detect fraudulent certificate issuance.
 Stolen private keys allow impersonating a legitimate server.
 Expired certificates cause service outages and browser warnings that users click through.

+From a defender's side, keeping certificates current, using short validity periods, implementing Certificate Transparency monitoring, and pinning certificates in mobile apps (certificate pinning) are the core PKI security practices.
+Let's Encrypt democratized free automated DV certificates, eliminating the cost barrier for HTTPS adoption.